Brattin11/beazley-challenge/challenge-3/README.md

 ### Running the server
 `python3 -m flask run`

+To run this in the cloud, I'd probably set up an AWS or Google Cloud instance and use GitHub Actions for automated testing and deployment.

 ### Mock Data - add this to `database.json` for testing purposes
 `[{"80": "Apache"}, {"443": "nginx"}, {"8080": "Apache Tomcat"}]`